-Wireless internet access is available through the use of the University of Auckland administered WiFi system.
+Wireless internet access is available through the use of the University's administered WiFi system.
 The Residence is a wireless accommodation unit.
 If you are experiencing issues with the WiFi please let a member of the Accommodation team know so that we can report it quickly for resolution.
-Students should not plug in routers as this may interfere with the broadband.

 Please note that a minimum speed for internet access is not guaranteed.
-WiFi provided in accommodation is managed by the University's Connect department through the Digital Services division and not through Campus Life.
+WiFi provided in Accommodation is managed by the University's Connect department through the Digital Services division and not through Campus Life.

-Having WiFi issues:
+Having WiFi issues

 Are you having WiFi issues?
-Please log a job through:

-uoa.custhelp.com/app/ask.
-It is important to provide

-Accommodation with as much information as possible.

-Accommodation will then report this issue to connect on your behalf.
+Please log a job through: uoa.custhelp.com/app/ask.
+It is important to provide Accommodation with as much information as possible.
+Accommodation will then report this issue to Connect on your behalf.
 Key information to provide would be:

-- · Your name, room number and student ID number - · Summary of the issue you are experiencing - Screen shots of your issues - Log of times when this is experienced - Speed test results conducted through sites like: speedtest.net
+- Your name, room number and student ID number

+- Summary of the issue you are experiencing

+- Screen shots of your issues

+- Log of times when this is experienced

+- Speed test results conducted through sites like: speedtest.net

-Email all of this information to ororkehall@auckland.ac.nz
+Email all of this information to UniversityHall@auckland.ac.nz